 What can a mortgage agent do for me that a bank can’t?

 A mortgage agent can save you the hassle of searching and applying to multiple institutions, in your attempt to qualify for a mortgage with the best rate.
-I would suggest to take your bank’s posted mortgage rate to your mortgage agent and confirm as to whether they can beat the rate as posted at your financial institution.
+I would suggest to take your bank’s posted 2nd mortgage rate in Ontario to your mortgage agent and confirm as to whether they can beat the rate as posted at your financial institution.
 In most cases, they can!
 Given the wide network of financial institutions, inclusive of credit unions and smaller finance companies that are lending in Ontario, Mississauga mortgage brokers have a wide selection of lenders to chose from.

 Another topic that comes up often in mortgage refinancing, is the issue of having to get an appraisal done on the property that you are looking to re-mortgage.
 I have had many clients ask if they can by-pass this step, based on the fact that the property down the street sold for a certain price and apparently was a smaller lot and had little upgrades in comparison to the client’s home.
 In almost every refinance I’ve seen, an independent appraisal is required by the lender in-order for underwriting of the mortgage deal to take place.
 In many cases, banks will absorb the cost of an appraisal, if they feel there is little risk, given the value of the property.
 Many properties in Toronto, are given a “pass” with respect to a full inspection and allowed the bare minimum of a “drive-by” appraisal when considering underwriting from the bank’s perspective.
 The trouble here, is that you usually end up paying it back to your respective financial institution in the form of interest charges in the end, in comparison to what a mortgage agent could likely do for you by providing a lower mortgage rate.